By Joseph Tkach and Neil Earle

 The Church is made up of the first-fruits – those who have already come to see this marvelous plan which begins and ends in Christ.
 But that redemption applies to all.
 The gap has been bridged.
 The price has been paid.
 It’s time for the human race – like the prodigal son in the parable – to come home.

-Knowing the perichoretic relationship that exists within the Godhead means that the Good News is very good indeed.
+The Good News is very good indeed.
 God has not created fallible human beings, exposed them to Satan’s wiles and then blamed them for their mistakes.
-No. God’s purposes through adoption still stand.
+No. God’s purposes through adoption will prevail.
 We do not start with human sin and failure in proclaiming the Gospel of Christ, but with his plan to adopt us from the beginning.
-Jesus Christ “has become for us wisdom from God – that is, our righteousness, holiness and redemption” (1 Corinthians 1:30-31).
+This is why Jesus Christ “has become for us wisdom from God – that is, our righteousness, holiness and redemption” (1 Corinthians 1:30-31).

 Salvation, in other words, flows from the nature of God not from a desperate attempt to repair damages.

-That nature is indescribable love, unity, warmth, cooperation, and communion in the most intense form of these words.
-We as Christians are called to be heralds of that good tidings – “I have a gift for you…”
+The foundation of our salvation rests in God’s nature which is indescribable love, unity, warmth, cooperation, and communion flowing from relations inside the Godhead.
+Let’s be sharing those good tidings – “I have a gift for you…”